wsummerhill/wsummerhill.github.io/_posts/2022-12-09-CSharp-Alt-Shellcode-Callbacks.md

 (Source: [MSDN Windows Callback Functions](https://learn.microsoft.com/en-us/dotnet/framework/interop/callback-functions)

 Simpuly put, callback functions can be used to execute a task from your code (such as exeucuting shellcode)!
-And your code with callback functions would look like this:<br />
+Your code with callback functions would look like this:<br />
 ![image](https://user-images.githubusercontent.com/35749735/206265903-a15007be-40d8-4031-ab25-9b62ad517c8b.png)

-Some of the most common callback functions that you may have heard of are EnumFontFamilies(), EnumPrinters(), and EnumWindows().
+Some of the most common callback functions that you may have heard of are `EnumFontFamilies()`, `EnumPrinters()`, and `EnumWindows()`.
 On top of that, there were MANY more documented callback functions that could be abused to execute shellcode in Windows.
-Here are some of the sources shared with me or that I came across:
+Here are some of the favourites shared with me or that I came across myself:
 - [DamonMohammadbagher/NativePayload_CB](https://github.com/DamonMohammadbagher/NativePayload_CBT)
 - [aahmad097/AlternativeShellcodeExec](https://github.com/aahmad097/AlternativeShellcodeExec)
 - [VX Underground Windows malware](https://www.vx-underground.org/windows.html)
 - [Wra7h/FlavorTown](https://github.com/Wra7h/FlavorTown)

 I realized that there were numerous resources for C/C++ code samples to execute shellcode via callback funtions, but fewer resources  available for CSharp.
-Therefore, I wanted to convert some C code callback samples to their CSharp equivalents or attempt to discover undocumented callback functions for shellcode execution.
+So I decided to convert some C code callback samples to their CSharp equivalents or attempt to discover undocumented callback functions for shellcode execution.

-Below is a list of all the callback functions I've documented to execute shellcode with in CSharp:
+Below is a list of all the callback functions I've documented so far to execute shellcode in CSharp:
 ```
 AddPropSheetPageProc
 CertEnumSystemStore